Touchstone and Capstone Courses

 Practicing the Spiritual Disciplines

-The learner will focus on several spiritual habits such as solitude, prayer, journaling, fasting, and spiritual mentoring.
-Learners will practice these disciplines individually and in a small group of fellow learners or church members.
+The learner will practice various spiritual habits such as solitude, prayer, journaling, fasting, and spiritual mentoring.
+Learners will practice these disciplines in a small group of fellow learners or church members.

 Biblical Hermeneutics